AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 An **[!UICONTROL Untitled Field]** placeholder appears in in the canvas, and the right rail updates to show controls to configure the field's properties.
 Under **[!UICONTROL Assign to]**, select **[!UICONTROL Class]**.

-![An untitled field in the canvas of the schema editor with the Assign to [!UICONTROL Class] field property selected and highlighted.](../../images/ui/resources/classes/assign-to-class.png)
+![An untitled field in the canvas of the Schema Editor with the Assign to [!UICONTROL Class] field property selected and highlighted.](../../images/ui/resources/classes/assign-to-class.png)

 See the guide on [defining fields in the UI](../fields/overview.md#define) for specific steps on how to configure and add the field to the class.
 Continue to add as many fields as required to the class.
 When finished, select **[!UICONTROL Save]** to save both the schema and the class.